MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/configure-security-groups.md

 ## Create Dataverse group teams

 Admins manage the [menu items](apply-seed-data.md#manage-menu-options) visible to users in the canvas apps directly in the SAP Administrator app.
 [Dataverse group team](/power-platform/admin/manage-group-teams) membership controls access and visibility to the menu items.
-[AAD security groups](#create-azure-active-directory-security-groups) govern Dataverse group team membership and ensure one of two options:
+[Azure AD security groups](#create-azure-active-directory-security-groups) govern Dataverse group team membership and ensure one of two options:

 - Users have visibility and access to the appropriate menu items in the canvas apps when they are added to the security group.
 - Users lose visibility and access when they are removed from the security group.